PAST2212/domainthreat/README.md

 2.1.
 Keywords from file topic_keywords.txt (e.g. holiday) are used to make full-word detection (e.g. usa-holiday.net) on newly registered domain names.<br>

 2.2.
 Keywords from file topic_keywords.txt (e.g. holiday) are automatically translated into the languages which are provided by the User in the languages_advanced_monitoring.txt file.
 Please see supported_languages.txt for currently supported languages.
 Copy / Paste the demanded languages from supported_languages.txt to languages_advanced_monitoring.txt file if you want to.<br>
 ==> Results from 2.1. will be enhanced by translated keywords from topic-keywords.txt file.
 For example "urlaub" is the german word for "holiday".
-The program will now find additionally german registerd     domains like "urlaub.com"<br>
+The program will now find in addition german registerd     domains like "urlaub.com"<br>

 2.3.
 Keywords from file unique_brand_names.txt are used to find these keywords (e.g. tui) in content of webpages of monitoring results from point 2.1. and from 2.2. (if any lamguages are provided)<br>